SUNGKYUNKWAN UNIVERSITY SCHOOL OF MEDICINE

 List

-Tae-Jin Kim PhD
+Tae Jin Kim PhD

 Professor: Graduate Program, Research Area, Laboratory, E-mail, Tel

-Graduate Program Infection & Immunity
+Graduate Program Infection and Immunity

 Research Area Antibody-secreting Cell Regulation, T/B Cell Interaction, Tumor Immunity, Autoimmune Disease